xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 for all resolutions `r` in a finite range `R_obs` of interest, where:

-* `epsilon_HB(r)` is a nonnegative function of `r` that is fixed once the encoding class is chosen,
+* `epsilon_HB(r)` is a nonnegative function of `r` fixed as part of `E_HB`,
 * `epsilon_HB(r)` does not grow without bound over the resolutions used in empirical analysis.

 The low tension principle for Q102 is:

-> For realistic encoding classes in `E_HB`, the observed world admits representative states with small and controlled home bias tension across relevant resolutions.
+> For realistic encoding classes in `E_HB`, the observed world admits representative states with small and controlled home bias tension across relevant resolutions, when portfolios are evaluated against friction aware benchmarks.

+This principle is a statement about the existence of low tension states in `M_reg` under a fixed encoding class.
+It is not a claim that the underlying structural cause of home bias is known.

 ### 4.3 Persistent high tension and failure of friction only explanations

-If home bias cannot be explained by any encoding in `E_HB` that respects the fairness constraints, then we expect to see persistent high tension.
+If home bias cannot be explained by any encoding in `E_HB` that respects the fairness constraints, then we expect to see persistent high tension in the effective observables.

-Formally, there exists a positive constant `delta_HB` and a nonempty subset of states `W_obs` in `M_reg` such that for every encoding in `E_HB` and for all `m` in `W_obs` and resolutions `r` in `R_obs` we have
+Formally, there exists a positive constant `delta_HB` and a nonempty subset of states `W_obs` in `M_reg` such that for every encoding in `E_HB` and for all `m` in `W_obs` and resolutions `r` in `R_obs` we have:

 ```txt
 Tension_HB_r(m) >= delta_HB